-From the time I was four until I was seven-years-old I was sexually abused on a consistent basis by someone I trusted.
+From the time I was very young, I was coerced, controlled, abused and taken advantage of by someone I trusted.

-So before I was even old enough to understand what forgiveness was, I had already decided I didn’t want anything to do with it.
-I wasn’t trying to be mean-spirited (I was seven).
-It was just my very natural coping mechanism.
+This realization had already sunk in for me by the time I was seven.
+I didn’t want anything to do with forgiveness.
 I would hide what happened and twist it and lie about it if I needed to, but I wasn’t going to tell anyone.
-And I wasn’t going to forgive.
+I wasn’t going to forgive.
 I would grow into it over time, I assumed, this burden I was carrying.

 I would grow strong enough to carry it.